-Pesto is one of the most popular and delicious sauces served in many restaurants.
-Now, when making a dish at home that includes pesto, you don’t have to buy expensive pesto sauce – you can make pesto at home.
-It’s easy to do, and you will be surprised at how much better it tastes than any ready-made pesto sauce.
-I made this recipe by accident.
-Many pesto sauces use extra virgin olive oil, but on the night that I made this dish, I had run out, and I was in a bind with company on the way.
-So I prepared this pesto with less expensive vegetable oil and it worked out just fine.
+I fell upon this recipe by accident.
+Many pesto sauces use extra virgin olive oil, but the night I made this dish, I ran out, and I was in a bind with company on the way.
+So I prepared this pesto with less expensive vegetable oil.

 Growing Your Own Basil

 Most of the time, I have a small container garden of fresh herbs.
 This year I’ve been fortunate to have an abundant crop of basil.
 I found the perfect place in my yard to place my basil containers – not too much sun, but just enough to yield abundant basil.

 With so much basil, I have been busy making pesto with the fresh leaves and drying the remaining basil for future use.
 For more complete instructions, click here to learn how to grow basil.

 You are going to love making fresh pesto, and you can enjoy it all summer long.
 Pesto is so versatile – you can enjoy it on meat, fish, pasta, as a pizza topping, or even use it as a dip for vegetables.

 Refrigerate any pesto you do not use immediately.
 Store it in an air-tight container.
 Before sealing the container, pour a little extra oil over the top of the pesto so the air will not get to it.
 Pesto will oxidize and turn brown when exposed to air while being stored.

 Many people freeze pesto in ice cube trays and defrost whenever they are ready to use it.